If your business does anything online at all, chances are good you’ve had to build a sales page for a product or service.

 Your sales page needs to look organized, welcoming, and classy.
 Appearances count, especially when you’re selling something without the benefit of human contact.

-Kelly says there are two kinds of sales page readers, Divers and Skimmers.
+My friend Kelly Kingman says there are two kinds of sales page readers, Divers and Skimmers.
 If your page isn’t designed to appeal to both, you may be missing out.

 Divers love details